New Mexico governor issues order suspending the right to carry firearms in public across Albuquerque

 The state Department of Health will compile a report on gunshot victims at New Mexico hospitals that includes age, race, gender and ethnicity, along with the brand and caliber of firearm involved and other general circumstances.

-Associated Press writers Scott Sonner and Gabe Stern in Reno, Nevada, Terry Tang in Phoenix and Rio Yamat in Las Vegas contributed to this story.
+___ Associated Press writers Scott Sonner and Gabe Stern in Reno, Nevada; Terry Tang in Phoenix; Rio Yamat in Las Vegas; and Felicia Fonseca in Flagstaff, Arizona, contributed to this story.
 Stern is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America places journalists in local newsrooms across the country to report on undercovered issues.

-Note: This story has been corrected to show the Albuquerque-area district attorney was not among law enforcement officials at the news conference.